Showing posts with label Mayor Eric Adams. Show all posts

 NYPD Officers on foot patrol, motorcycles, and bicycles kept up with the group and attempted to cut the group route off several times.
 Some protesters attempted to agitate the officers.
 Six protesters were arrested and taken into police custody during the protest, though at this time, the NYPD could not confirm further details.

+The group ended the march with, “Thank you for taking a stand against Donald Trump, I.C.E., and Mayor Eric Adams on this pivotal day in New York and American history.”
 Over the past few weeks since President Donald Trump was sworn in, ICE raids have been taking place in New York City, one of the more notable raids taking place in the Bronx.
 In that particular raid, Trump’s Homeland Security Secretary Kristi Noem was on site and there were 20 reported arrests.